Catherine22/ClassLoader/README.md

 There are three classLoaders would be used when JVM started:

  1. Bootstrap class loader
-Loading classes in <JAVA_HOME>/jre/lib directory
+Loading classes from <JAVA_HOME>/jre/lib directory
  2. Extension class loader
-Loading classes in <JAVA_HOME>/jre/lib/ext directory
+Loading classes from <JAVA_HOME>/jre/lib/ext directory
  3. System class loader
-Loading classes in system class path (which is the same as the CLASSPATH environment variable).
+Loading classes from system class path (which is the same as the CLASSPATH environment variable).

-Also, you could define your own class loaders, which is called 'User-defined class loaders'.
+Besides, you could define your own class loaders, which is 'User-defined class loaders'.

 ## Android class loader

-Android virtual machine loads classes just like the way Java does, but it's slightly different.
+Android virtual machine loads classes just like the way Java does, but they're slightly different.

 ### What is dex
 In an Android device, it packages your classes into one (or more) dex file(s) which is (are) located in an apk, and optimizes those dex files loading with Dalvik.